rdaum/moor/README.md

 - Interactive fiction
 - Your entertainment and delight

+### Why?

+Socializing, authoring, and creating on the Internet is in many ways broken.
+We want to make it better, by giving people tools to create their _own_ spaces, and to create their own _things_ and _tools_ within those spaces.

+It should be fun, it should be easy, it should be accessible, it should be open, it should be collaborative, it should be programmable, it should be extensible, it should be secure, it should be private, it should be free.

+This kind of environment is our take on how we can make that happen:

+- Shared, self-authored, spaces
+- Where you make things together
+- Easy to learn tools
+- Easy to share what you make
+- Secure, and as private as you want it to be
+- Driven around a shared narrative

+In short: Build your own village.

 ### Background

 Launching in the early 1990s [LambdaMOO](https://en.wikipedia.org/wiki/LambdaMOO) is an online social environment, as well as an open source software package for building such environments for yourself.

 LambdaMOO -- the place -- still exists today, with an unbroken 30+ year history, and a small but dedicated community of users and developers continue to use it -- both [LambdaMOO the place](https://lambda.moo.mud.org/), and [MOO the server software](https://github.com/wrog/lambdamoo) for other communities.

 MOO predates "social media", predates Facebook, Twitter, MySpace, Friendster, Tumblr, GeoCities, and... everything else.

 In fact, it predates the world-wide web itself, and offers a very different kind of interaction with the Internet, one that is synchronous and live, text-based, not graphical, and is based around an evolving narrative that the users themselves create.

 It is a multiuser virtual world, a MUD, a narrative "game", a chat room, a virtual environment, a social network, a programming environment, and a platform for collaborative fiction -- all in one.

 It is a place where people can meet, talk, and build things together.
 And it's kind of awesome.